• Home

 How To Make Halloween Witch Fingers Using Pretzel Sticks

 Pretzel rods, candy melts, thinly sliced slivered almonds and food coloring are all this Halloween recipe requires.
-Whip these up with your kids, and serve up one tasty snack.
-The hardest thing is waiting for the chocolate to set up.

 Witch Finger Pretzel Sticks